bhattji007/E-challan-reminder/README.md

-Welcome to Echallan-reminder, a project aimed at simplifying the process of staying updated about your active traffic challans.
+Welcome to Echallan-reminder, a project to simplify the process of staying updated about your active traffic challans.
 This tool leverages web scraping through Puppeteer to retrieve the latest details of your challans and sends you an email reminder if any of your challans are pending.
 By automating this process, Echallan-reminder ensures that you never miss an important challan update and helps you manage your traffic fines more efficiently.

 ## Table of Contents